The Hybrid Approach: Benefit from Both Multivariate and Univariate Anomaly Detection Techniques

 After employing the anomaly detection techniques described in our last post (and in our previous series), how does a practical real-time system like Anodot’s actually achieve concise reporting of detected anomalies?
 How does the system determine the diagnosis?
 The answer is that after the system detects anomalies in individual metrics, a second layer of machine learning takes over and groups anomalies from related metrics together.
 This grouping of related anomalies condenses the original flood of individual alerts into a smaller, more manageable number of underlying incidents.

 This two-step approach actually combines two different anomaly detection techniques: univariate and multivariate.
 Univariate anomaly detection looks for anomalies in each individual metric, while multivariate anomaly detection learns a single model for all the metrics in the system.

-Univariate methods are simpler, so they are easier to scale to many metrics and large datasets; however, then someone would need to unravel the causal relationships between the anomalies in the resulting alert storm.
+Univariate methods are simpler, so they are easier to scale to many metrics and large datasets.
+However, someone would then need to unravel the causal relationships between the anomalies in the resulting alert storm.
 Companies need to quickly understand what all those alerts mean before they can decide what to do in response, and many companies simply don’t have the time.
 With outages costing up to $5,600 per minute, every second counts when determining the response to an anomaly.

-Multivariate approaches, on the other hand, detect anomalies as complete incidents, yet are difficult to scale, both in terms of computation and accuracy of the models.
-This approach also produces anomaly alerts which are hard to interpret because all the metrics are inputs which generate a single output from the anomaly detection system.
-Multivariate methods are hard to scale beyond a few metrics because each added metric introduces interactions between itself and all the other metrics.
-Since multivariate anomaly detection methods have to model this entire complex system, the computational cost increases rapidly as the number of modeled metrics increases.
-Furthermore, the individual metrics need to have similar statistical behavior for multivariate methods to work accurately.
+Multivariate approaches, on the other hand, detect anomalies as complete incidents, yet are difficult to scale both in terms of computation and accuracy of the models.
+This approach also produces anomaly alerts.
+These are hard to interpret because all the metrics are inputs that generate a single output from the anomaly detection system.

 Revolutionizing anomaly detection techniques: Anodot’s two-step approach